vChavezB/dpp_qspy_zephyr/Readme.md

 This example uses an external [custom Zephyr module](https://github.com/vChavezB/qpcpp_zephyr) to facilitate the integration of QPCPP as a Zephyr Library module.

 ## Installation

 ```bash
 git clone https://github.com/vChavezB/dpp_qspy_zephyr --recurse-submodules
 ```
+QSPY is enabled by default in prj.conf as CONFIG_QSPY=y.
+This is passed to the [qpcpp_zephyr module](https://github.com/vChavezB/qpcpp_zephyr) and automatically selects the correct files to build Qspy for your Zephyr application.

 ## Build